-This should be good news for those of you who are not too keen on flying.
-Hopefully the information here will enable you to plan your journey in a way that makes your trip as stress free as possible, more enjoyable, and who knows, maybe even save you some money.
+That will be good news for those of you who are not too keen on flying.
+Hopefully the information here will enable you to plan your journey in a way that makes your trip as stress free as possible, enjoyable, and who knows, maybe even save you some money.

 There are five major airports in Scotland, Aberdeen, Edinburgh, Glasgow, Inverness and Prestwick.
 Depending on where you’re starting your journey, it may be possible to get a direct flight, to Glasgow, Edinburgh or Prestwick.

 Most countries in Europe, and parts of North America have direct flights to Glasgow or Edinburgh, but if you are travelling from anywhere else you may have to fly to one of Europe’s major cities, then to london and connect with the shuttle service to Scotland.

 European cities that link directly to Scotland with all major airlines are Paris, Frankfurt, Amsterdam, Madrid and of course, London.
 Whatever your route, you can get a good deal by checking hundreds of results on the Search Flights page for the lowest fares.